Ricardicus/vae-export/README.md

 I do this by building a neural network module, a variational auto encoder, and then export its weights by inspecting the tensors content into a json file.

-It then build a Cpp program that parses this json file and can run inference.
+I then build a Cpp program that parses this json file and can run inference.

 ## Building the model